Distributed-Production/Project-Distributed-Production-System-V2/README.md

 node index.js

 ```
-5. Hover over the link to the port or simply go to  [port](http://localhost:8080)
+5. Hover over the link to the port or simply go to  [port](http://localhost:8080) to interact with our web app.
 ```
 Your Web app is listening on port http://localhost:8080

 ```